Feb 19, 2018 10:00 AM CET

 The Board proposes that the AGM resolves to reduce the share capital by way of cancellation of own shares.
 The purpose of the reduction is allocation to unrestricted equity to be used as resolved by the AGM in accordance with item b) below.
-The reduction of the share capital shall be made by cancellation of such own shares that are held by the Company three weeks prior to the AGM.
-The reduction of the share capital may be made with no more than SEK 6,636,598 by way of cancellation of no more than 6,000,000 shares.
-The exact reduction amount and the exact number of shares proposed to be cancelled will be presented in the complete proposal, which will be held available no later than three weeks prior to the AGM.
+The reduction of the share capital shall be made with a total of SEK 4,887,399.06 by way of cancellation of a total of 4,300,000 shares.

 The resolution to reduce the share capital under this item a) may be effectuated without obtaining an authorization from the Swedish Companies Registration Office or, in disputed cases, a court of general jurisdiction, as the Company simultaneously effectuates a bonus issue, as set out under item b) below, with an amount corresponding to no less than the amount the share capital is being reduced with, as set out above.
 Combined, these measures entail that neither the Company’s restricted equity nor its share capital is reduced.